-- Step 5 Click the Schedule tab and select work day from the Calendar Name list. - Step 6 Click the Run tab, and from the Agent Name list, select the remote agent you are going to use. - Step 7 Click the Options tab and select the Require operator release option. - Step 8 Click OK. - Step 9 Click OK to display the Effective Date dialog.
+- 5. Click the Schedule tab and select work day from the Calendar Name list. - 6.
+Click the Run tab and from the Agent Name list, select the remote agent you are going to use. - 7.
+Click the Options tab and select the Require operator release option. - 8.
+Click OK to close the dialog. - 9.
+Click OK to display the Effective Date dialog.

 The job is placed in the production schedule with a Waiting on Operator status.
-We will release this job, but first let's create a job with a dependency on this job to demonstrate the agent dependency feature.
+We will release this job, but first let's create a job with a dependency on this job to show the agent dependency feature.